mathworks/matlab-parallel-kubernetes-plugin/README.md

 #### 3. Set Up PersistentVolumeClaim for Job Storage

 You must ensure that each MATLAB Parallel Server user has read and write access to a folder on their computer that is shared with the cluster via a PersistentVolumeClaim.
-The account the user uses to run jobs the cluster must also have read and write access to that folder.
+The account the user uses to run jobs on the cluster must also have read and write access to that folder.

 You can create a Kubernetes PersistentVolumeClaim either statically from a PersistentVolume or dynamically from a StorageClass.
-For more information, see the documentation for [PersistentVolume](https://https://kubernetes.io/docs/concepts/storage/persistent-volumes/) on the Kubernetes website.
+For more information, see the documentation for [PersistentVolumes](https://https://kubernetes.io/docs/concepts/storage/persistent-volumes/) on the Kubernetes website.

 For example, if you have an on-premise Kubernetes cluster, you can create a PersistentVolume from an NFS server that is visible to your cluster.
 Alternatively, if you have a Kubernetes cluster in AWS, you can create a StorageClass to provision storage from an EFS instance.